 What Does a Coffee Bean Taste Like?

 Raw coffee fruit tastes quite bitter and also tastes somewhat grassy.
 This taste is due to the outer shell of the fruit.
 Once you remove this shell, you get a fruit said to taste similar to a berry or even a flower.
 Roasted beans tend to have a slightly bitter, earthy taste.
-Depending on the strain of the plant that produced the coffee bean, it can also have a subtle fruity or sweet flavor.
+Depending on the strain of the plant that produced the coffee bean, it can also have a subtly fruity or sweet flavor.